Evaluate Your Neighborhood

 - identify and secure all potential bear food sources,

-- educate community members about appropriate response to bear interactions, and
+- understand appropriate responses to bear interactions, and

 - know when and how to report bear activity.

 Bears will likely return to access food sources even after just one visit and can easily become habituated to human presence.
 These bears can become a public safety risk and in turn must be killed by FWC for learned behaviors that include accessing unsecure trash.

 What can you do?

 First, conduct a neighborhood evaluation and focus on the following:

 - Know what to do if you see a bear and educate your neighbors!
 Contact FWC for brochures and other literature you can distribute in your community.

 - Implement a Bear Alert system

 - Appoint a Bear Ambassador who will notify residents about reported bear activity via signs, email, social media, and/or phone calls.